-Matilda had older siblings; Jane Crotty born on 19th April 1881, Thomas Crotty born on 25th April 1882, Marian Crotty born in 1883, John Crotty born on 12th February 1885, James Crotty born on 12th February 1885, Elizabeth Downing Crotty born on 4th March 1886, George Manson Crotty born on 24th July 1888.
+Matilda had older siblings; Jane Crotty born on 19th April 1881, Thomas Crotty born on 25th April 1882, Mary Ann (Marian) Crotty born in 1883, John Crotty born on 12th February 1885, James Crotty born on 12th February 1885, Elizabeth Downing Crotty born on 4th March 1886, George Manson Crotty born on 24th July 1888.
 She also had 2 younger siblings, Helen Crotty born on 13th March 1892 and Leslie Crotty born on 4th March 1894.
 With a growing family, Shipwright William Crotty moved from Wolff Street to Dee Street and on to Thorndyke Street.

 On the night of 15th-16th April 1941, the Luftwaffe attacked the city of Belfast in what became known as The Easter Raid of the Belfast Blitz.
 Thorndyke Street sustained severe damage and a high loss of life on that night.